solana-labs/solana-program-library/docs/src/stake-pool.md

 For a stake pool with 1000 validators, the cost to create a stake pool is less than 0.5 SOL.

+The `create-pool` command allows setting all of the accounts and keypairs to pre-generated values, including:

+* stake pool, through the `--pool-keypair` flag
+* validator list, through the `--validator-list-keypair` flag
+* pool token mint, through the `--mint-keypair` flag
+* pool reserve stake account, through the `--reserve-keypair` flag

+Otherwise, these will all default to newly-generated keypairs.

+You can always check out the available options by running `spl-stake-pool create-pool -h`.

 ### Create a restricted stake pool

 If a manager would like to restrict deposits (stake and SOL) to one key in